Contempt of Congress

-Contempt of Congress is the act of obstructing the work of the United States Congress or one of its committees.
+Contempt of Congress is the misdemeanor act of obstructing the work of the United States Congress or one of its committees.
 Historically, the bribery of a U.S. senator or U.S. representative was considered contempt of Congress.
 In modern times, contempt of Congress has generally applied to the refusal to comply with a subpoena issued by a congressional committee or subcommittee—usually seeking to compel either testimony or the production of requested documents.

 History

 In the late 1790s, declaring contempt of Congress was considered an "implied power" of the legislature, in a similar manner as the British Parliament could make findings of contempt of Parliament—early Congresses issued contempt citations against numerous individuals for a variety of actions.
 Some instances of contempt of Congress included citations against: